 Feasibility analysis is a practical process.
 It forces the entrepreneur to examine the real circumstances that the venture is likely to encounter.
 This is where the entrepreneur's understanding of business management is challenged.
 The more thoroughly he or she can examine the various business factors, the more reliable the conclusions of the feasibility study.

 Stages of Feasibility Analysis

 These stages are the same as the components of the business plan, so the information gathered during the feasibility study can be transferred directly to the business plan, resulting in a more effective and accurate business plan.

 Figure 1 illustrates a process for conducting a feasibility analysis.
 It can be altered according to the complexity of the project and the amount of risk involved, and is adaptable to any business development situation.

 Figure 1.
 Feasibility process flow chart.

 Every idea has some merit and drawbacks.
 At this stage, the entrepreneur will concentrate mostly on the obvious benefits and limitations.

 An assessment of the idea must consider the question, "Can it be done?"
-In other words, is the entrepreneur and organization capable of producing the product and taking it to the marketplace.
+In other words, are the entrepreneur and organization capable of producing the product and taking it to the marketplace?
 Specific questions might include:

 The success of any venture depends on the ability to get the right product into the right marketplace at the right time and the right price.
 The marketing world is littered with failed products that could have been successful if the formula for success had been different.
 Effective market research is the most important activity an entrepreneur can undertake to reduce risk.